Breathing Patterns Before End of Life: Critical Clues for the Last Hours!

 Family members and caregivers who are seeing and hearing this type of breathing pattern, please journal what you are seeing and call your hospice provider if they are unaware of this critical change in condition.

-When a hospice nurse hears those words, we should plan a nursing visit as soon as possible (the best case is the same day) to perform a head-to-toe assessment.
+When a hospice nurse hears those words, we should plan a nursing visit as soon as possible (ideally, the same day) to perform a comprehensive head-to-toe assessment.

 An early sign of end-of-life typically means the loved one may have up to a month to live, but it is often two weeks or less.
 Late signs usually mean two weeks or less; some very late signs frequently mean the loved one is in their last three days.